evert/evert.github.com/_posts/2021/2021-04-12-ketting-7-released.md

 This is another great example of a HTTP caching feature in Ketting that goes beyond what Web Browsers typically do.

-Other examples of this is being able to tease apart trancluded/embedded responses, allowing servers to invalidate caches for entires with an `invalidates` link and exposing cache-related events to the user.
+Other examples of this is being able to tease apart transcluded/embedded responses, allowing servers to invalidate caches for entries with an `invalidates` link and exposing cache-related events to the user.

 ### `State` objects now have a `.follow()` and `.followAll()` function.